Narendra Modi Stadium: 75 years of Friendship through Cricket

 On 9 March 2023, Narendra Modi Stadium hosted the 75 Years of Friendship through Cricket Event, which was attended by Prime Minister Narendra Modi and visiting Australian prime minister Anthony Albanese.
 The event was held in conjunction with the fourth Test match of the Border-Gavaskar Trophy between India and Australia.

 The event began with the two prime ministers singing the national anthems of their respective countries and shaking hands with the players of both teams.
 They then visited a gallery showcasing glimpses of 75 years of cricket friendship between the two countries.
 After the gallery visit, the two prime ministers took a lap of honor around the stadium in a specially designed golf cart.
 They were greeted by loud cheers from the crowd, who waved Indian and Australian flags.
 The event concluded with the two prime ministers tossing the coin to start the Test match.

 The 75 Years of Friendship through Cricket Event was a celebration of the strong ties between India and Australia, which have been forged over many years through the shared love of cricket.
 The event was also an opportunity to promote sports diplomacy and to encourage people from both countries to come together and celebrate their friendship.

+One Day International matches involving India

+The following are the ODI matches played by India at Narendra Modi Stadium since 2021.